lnagle/lnagle.github.io/yearInReview2018.md

 Fiction:
 - Lost in the City - Edward P. Jones
 - **Blood Meridian - Cormac McCarthy**
+- Another Country - James Baldwin
 - Fierce Invalids Home From Hot Climates - Tom Robbins
 - **The Lover - Marguerite Duras**
 - Money: A Suicide Note - Martin Amis
 - City of Glass - Paul Auster
 - **Cathedral - Raymond Carver**
 - The Odyssey - Homer, translated by Emily Wilson

+After making this list, I was pleasantly surprised to see just how much ground I had covered this year between books and audiobooks.
+Around the beginning of the year, I was beginning to feel bored by podcasts, which more and more felt lacking in both depth and entertainment (the former for a variety of reasons and the latter due to the triteness of the format).
+I picked up 'The Power Broker' on Audible and began listening to it on my walks to and from work.
+Binging large biographies or autobiographies that I likely wouldn't want to devote time to actually reading ended up being my pattern of listening for the entire year.
+'Grant' and 'Team of Rivals' were the easy highlights, as they deftly managed to be both highly educational and thoroughly entertaining.
+My only regret is that I hadn't stopped to take notes, something I intend to correct in 2019.

+On the fiction side, the huge win this year was making reading the last thing I did before going to bed.
+This had two effects: first, I read consistently, even if only a little each night and second, I sleep better.
+McCarthy, Carver, and Dueras were all fantastic; the lattermost certainly deserves another read or two.
+I was disappointed by 'The Odyssey', which read very dry.
+By the end I felt I could have foregone the story itself in favor of the excellent ~100 page essay at the beginning by the translator, Emily Wilson.
+Someday soon I'm going to swing by a library and thumb through a couple of the older translations to see if what they lack in Wilson's linguistic precision and sagacity they make up for in a more evocative and entertaining read.